mit-rss/intro_to_ros/README.md

      cd ~/catkin_ws/ros_exercises/
     ./run_tests

 You should be graded on the completion of 6 Tests.
-This will generate a log.npz file which you will upload on Gradescope.
-Your submission will not get graded properly if you don't put the files in the right format as defined in this handout.
+Becareful with naming the various files defined in the handout correctly or else you won't be graded properly.

+Additionally the ```run_tests``` file will generate a file called ```log.npz``` which you **must upload to gradescope for credit**.

 If you have successfully completed all parts, you should receive a score of 3.0/4.0 on Gradescope.
-The rest of your score (1.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be avaliable on your mit github account.
+The rest of your score (1.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be avaliable on your ```github.mit.edu``` account.

 ## References
 The following are selected chapters from the ROS Wiki [Documentation](http://wiki.ros.org/) and [Tutorials](http://wiki.ros.org/ROS/Tutorials).
 If you understand all the concepts covered in these exercises, you should be ready for the following exercises and for most of the ROS related tasks you will be performing throughout the first few labs.
 For more on ROS, visit the [ROS Wiki](http://wiki.ros.org/) section and follow the links to learn more.